-All Bad Axe Tool Works Saws Feature the Following:
+All Bad Axe Tool Works Saws are highly customizable, and Feature the Following:

 - Custom filing available at same price per request

-- Flush-face slotted or split-nuts sawbolts/nuts in three alloys and four finishes with a 13/16" deep-dish decorative medallion
+- Flush-face slotted sawbolts/nuts in three alloys and four finishes with a 13/16" deep-dish decorative medallion

 - Firearms-quality hot-blued finish on traditionally-folded steel back

 - Optional black or bright nickel carbon steel, brass, copper-plated and bronze saw backs

 - Premium-grade Swedish Spring Steel, RC50-52

 - Lifetime guarantee against all material defects

 Learn more about my material choices and saw design rationale.

 - Bad Axe American Kid Back Saw